ccamj/Personal-Projects/README.md

 # Personal-Projects
 Independent and Recreational work by Cam Campbell

-This repository contains applications for Windows and Android platforms.
+This repository contains applications created in C++ and Java

-[WIN] tag designates an application for Windows OS [AND] tag designates an application for Android OS
+Most progjects were designed on Linux.